-flag to select whether the transit time factor in the cavity is to be considered (NO_CAVITY_TOTALPATH = false) or if the particle is kept on constant RF phase when passing through cavity.
-(NO_CAVITY_TOTALPATH = true).
+flag to select whether the transit time factor in the cavity is to be considered (NO_CAVITY_TOTALPATH = false) or if the particle is kept on the crest of RF voltage (NO_CAVITY_TOTALPATH = true).

 A cavity requires the particle ENERGY and the particle CHARGE to be set by a BEAM command before any calculations are performed.